hungdoan2/angular-xeditable/readme.md

 # Angular-xeditable
 Edit in place for AngularJS
+NOTE THAT: THIS IS A FORK VERSION OF ANGULARJ-XEDITABLE There are some modification for my own project

 ## Overview
 **Angular-xeditable** is a bundle of [AngularJS](http://angularjs.org) directives that allows you to create